0xAX/linux-insides/Booting/linux-bootstrap-2.md

 First steps in the kernel setup
 --------------------------------------------------------------------------------

-We started to dive into the linux kernel's insides in the previous [part](linux-bootstrap-1.md) and saw the initial part of the kernel setup code.
+We started to dive into the Linux kernel's insides in the previous [part](linux-bootstrap-1.md) and saw the initial part of the kernel setup code.
 We stopped at the first call to the `main` function (which is the first function written in C) from [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/main.c).

 In this part, we will continue to research the kernel setup code and go over
 * what `protected mode` is,